 We did see lightshow drones at the PyeongChang 2018 Winter Games, when the five Olympic rings manifested in the sky.
 But [motioning dismissively] that was just 2D.

 A drone-made planet is a whole different ball game.
 And not just for obvious reasons that the Olympic Games is a global event, or that the pandemic is by definition a global issue, or that the globe’s visibility in the sky may have helped Tokyo not to feel isolated from its own ceremony.

 No. For me it’s way more superficial than that.
 If you know what this website is all about and that every article, however off topic, eventually finds its way back home, in the spirit of the Olympic Games here comes the curveball…

 As a fan of science fiction, harbouring an almost obsessive interest in rocks from space appearing in the sky over Earth, I have enjoyed many hours of vintage Japanese tokusatsu cinema, especially those where a rogue planet appears in the sky over Tokyo.

 So in homage to the Tokyo 2020 drone globe, here is a link to my latest list post: Rogue Sky Objects in Japanese Cinema.

 Fair Dealing and Fair Use.
-All images shown in this article about the day the Earth appeared over Tokyo were selected to support the commentary and each image has been credited (the featured image is also from BBC footage).
+All images shown in this article about the greatest Earth on show over Tokyo were selected to support the commentary and each image has been credited (the featured image is also from BBC footage).
 I believe this constitutes a fair dealing or fair use of any such copyrighted material, but suffice to say if any copyright holder should want an image removed, please make contact using the email address below and the image will be removed.